SoCXin/doc/docs/level/atmelmegaavr/ATtiny816.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support ATtiny816 board.
+:ref:`mcs51` currently does not support ATtiny816 board.

 Frameworks
 ----------